Non-thermal Synchrotron Emission and Polarization Signatures during Black Hole Flux Eruptions: Modeling the Electrons

 \subsection{Anisotropic emissivity}

 Prior to the imaging analysis, it is useful to examine how the local emissivities behave for different eDFs.
 Fig.~\ref{fig:emissivity} shows the synchrotron emissivities for several fiducial models as functions of the pitch angle $\a_k$.
 In our notation, $\mathcal{B}$ and $\mathcal{L}$ denote the beam and loss‑cone eDFs, respectively; the subscripts $\upup$, $\updown$ and $\parallel$ indicate the cases $\a_0 = 0, \pi$ and the $Z_2$ symmetrized configuration, while the subscript $\perp$ indicates $\a_0 = \pi/2$; the labels ``1'', ``2'' refer to $\sigma = 10^{-1}$ and $1$, respectively.
 The parameter choices are summarized in Table.~\ref{tab:rescale}.
+We have also examined a much narrower beam width with $\sigma=0.01$.
+Under a near-axis viewing geometry and parameters appropriate for M87*, such extreme collimation directs the nonthermal emission largely away from the line of sight.
+As a result, the observed flux is dominated by the residual thermal background, rendering the $\sigma=0.01$ beamed models effectively indistinguishable from the purely thermal case (see also Sec. \ref{sec:effectofaniso}).
+In contrast, the corresponding loss-cone models asymptotically approach the isotropic hybrid limit, as is evident from Eq. \eqref{loss1}.

 The angular dependence of the emissivity reflects the combined effects of the single‑electron synchrotron pattern and the eDF.
 A relativistic electron emits strongly along its direction of motion (the headlight effect), and its emissivity is written as $J^e_\nu \approx P^e_\nu(\gamma, \a) \, \delta(\Omega-\Omega_k)$, where $P^e_\nu$ is the total radiated power.
 Integrating $J^e_\nu$ over the distribution function Eq.~\eqref{generaleDF} yields the synchrotron emissivity \bea j_{\nu}(\a_k) = n_e G(\a_k) \int^{\infty}_{1} \dif \gamma F(\gamma) P^{e}_\n(\gamma, \a_k) \,. \eea As $\a_k \to 0$ or $\pi$, $P^e_\nu$ decreases sharply, producing the intrinsic synchrotron anisotropy already visible in the isotropic-eDF results in Fig.~\ref{fig:emissivity}.
 Anisotropy in the eDF further modulates the structure of $j_{\nu}$.
 For the bi-beam model $\mB_{\parallel}1$, the electrons aligned with the magnetic field suppress emission near the normal plane and generate a double-cone enhancement around $\alpha_k \approx 30^{\circ}$.
 For $\mB_{\parallel}2$, the weaker anisotropy is largely overwhelmed by the intrinsic synchrotron pattern, resulting in an emissivity similar to that of $\mP$.